 External Ids for OPHN1 Gene

 This gene encodes a Rho-GTPase-activating protein that promotes GTP hydrolysis of Rho subfamily members.
 Rho proteins are important mediators of intracellular signal transduction, which affects cell migration and cell morphogenesis.
-Mutations in this gene are responsible for OPHN1-related X-linked mental retardation with cerebellar hypoplasia and distinctive facial dysmorhphism. [provided by RefSeq, Jul 2008]
+Mutations in this gene are responsible for OPHN1-related X-linked cognitive disability with cerebellar hypoplasia and distinctive facial dysmorhphism. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OPHN1 Gene

 OPHN1 (Oligophrenin 1) is a Protein Coding gene.
-Diseases associated with OPHN1 include x-linked intellectual disability - cerebellar hypoplasia and mental retardation, x-linked, with cerebellar hypoplasia and distinctive facial appearance.
-Among its related pathways are Signaling by GPCR and Rho GTPase cycle.
-GO annotations related to this gene include phospholipid binding.
-An important paralog of this gene is CHN1.
+Diseases associated with OPHN1 include Mental Retardation, X-Linked, With Cerebellar Hypoplasia And Distinctive Facial Appearance and Cerebellar Hypoplasia.
+Among its related pathways are Signaling by GPCR and p75 NTR receptor-mediated signalling.
+Gene Ontology (GO) annotations related to this gene include actin binding and phospholipid binding.
+An important paralog of this gene is ARHGAP42.

 Stimulates GTP hydrolysis of members of the Rho family.
 Its action on RHOA activity and signaling is implicated in growth and stabilization of dendritic spines, and therefore in synaptic function.
 Critical for the stabilization of AMPA receptors at postsynaptic sites.
 Critical for the regulation of synaptic vesicle endocytosis at presynaptic terminals.
 Required for the localization of NR1D1 to dendrites, can suppress its repressor activity and protect it from proteasomal degradation (By similarity).